How to Get Better Architecture Clients

 So I got to work making my own branded “buyer’s guide.”
 Over time, I renamed it to be more aligned with how I want my ideal client to see their project as an investment.
 Thus, the Investment Guide.
 Over the years, I created an automated system to collect email addresses, deliver the guide, and follow up with them over time.
 This automation has saved me countless hours of answering the same questions over and over and it’s led to better aligned clients with better projects that I’m actually excited to work on.

-Now, I mentioned that most people try to find answers on their own before contacting anyone.
-So, I want you to consider the traffic to your website and ask yourself (if you don’t already know) how many people visit each month?
+Knowing that most people try to find answers on their own before reaching is important when consider the traffic to your website each month too.
+Ask yourself (if you don’t already know) how many people visit each month?
 A hundred?
 A thousand?
-Now, how many actually reach out to you?
-Probably very few.
+Now, how many of those visitors actually reach out to you?
+Probably very few, right?
 But some of those visitors could be your next client.
-The idea is to turn those visitors "just looking" into "new leads" for your practice.
+Ideally, you want to turn those casual visitors "just browsing" into "new leads" for your practice.

-To illustrate the point: in the last 30 days, I had 12,000 visitors and collected 853 contacts from four dedicated pages on my website.
+To illustrate how effective this can be: in the last 30 days, I had 12,000 visitors and collected 853 contacts from four dedicated pages on my website.
 That's 853 people I can begin educating about: who I help, what I charge, how long it will take, and how they can take the next steps if they're a good fit.

 Most of them I don't ever engage with.
 With an automated follow-up process designed to help them self-qualify, most realize we're not a good fit to work together.
 This saves me so much time!
 No more answering the same rote questions over and over.
 No more guessing whether they're going to balk at my fees or want to get started 'next week'.
 No more free site walks.